michalporeba/TDDT/Tutorials/HelloWorld.md

 }
 ```

-Notice that the attributes as well as the `Assert` have a sgwigly red line underneath them.
+Notice that the attributes as well as the `Assert` have a squiiggly red line underneath them.
 That is the way in which the IDE (VS Code) tells you that something is not right with the code, that the words you used are not recognised in this case.
 That is because those words are specific to NUnit, not the core C#.
 To make them available you need to let the compiler know to _import_ a namespace, for those three the `NUnit.Framework` namespace.
 Save the file and try to building the solution with `dotnet build` and you will see the build fail.

 __Command:__
 ```powershell